GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ## 5                                           0.08333333
 ## 6                                           0.08333333
 ```
+The columns are
-Here `inds` corresponds to indices in the `event_Mw` and `event_rates`
-variables.
-Because these were created directly from the event table, the event
-indices also correspond to rows in `kt2_scenarios$events`.
+* `inds` is the indices of the randomly selected scenarios.
+This corresponds to indices in the `event_Mw` and `event_rates` variables.
+Because herein these are simply columns of the event table, `inds` also also correspond to rows in `kt2_scenarios$events`.
+* `mw` is the scenario magnitude.
+This is the same as `event_Mw[random_scenarios_simple$inds]`
+* `rate_with_this_mw` is the rate of ANY scenario with the same magnitude.
+Note THIS IS NOT THE RATE OF THE INDIVIDUAL SCENARIO!
+* `importance_sampling_scenario_rates` is a nominal rate for each scenario which retains statistical consistency with the PTHA18.
+In this particular case it is simply equal to the `rate_with_this_mw` divided by the number of scenarios with that same magnitude (12 in this case).
+* `importance_sampling_scenario_rates_self_normalised` is another nominal rate for each scenario.
+In this case it is identical to the previous variable.
+However later we will consider more complex sampling methods, using importance sampling, where it may be somewhat different (basically it uses an alternative statistical estimate of the nominal scenario rate).
+* `importance_sampling_scenario_weights` is equal to `importance_sampling_scenario_rates` divided by `rate_with_this_mw`.
+Later when we do importance sampling, this corresponds to the regular importance sampling weights.
+* `importance_sampling_scenario_weights_self_normalised` is equal to `importance_sampling_scenario_rates_self_normalised` divided by `rate_with_this_mw`.
+Later when we do importance sampling, this corresponds to the self-normalised importance sampling weights.

 In PTHA18 some earthquake magnitudes are impossible.
 In this case the scenario index will